-1. Place the printer on its side.

-2. Open the duplex jam door just far enough to pull out the ACM pick tires.
+- Place the printer on its side.
+Note: Be careful to not mar the finish of the printer. - 2.
+Open the duplex jam door just far enough to pull out the ACM pick tires.

 Warning: Open the duplex door only far enough to remove the ACM pick tires.
 If the door is opened too far, then it can become disengaged and interfere with the paper tray.
 The tray may go in but will not come out, and will render the printer non-serviceable.